 American Assets Trust, Inc. does not hold any indebtedness.
-All debt is held directly or indirectly by the Operating Partnership; however, American Assets Trust, Inc. has guaranteed the Operating Partnership's obligations under the (i) amended and restated credit facility, (ii) term loans, and (iii) senior guaranteed notes.
-Additionally, American Assets Trust, Inc. has provided carve-out guarantees on certain property-level mortgage debt.
+All debt is held directly or indirectly by the Operating Partnership; however, American Assets Trust, Inc. has guaranteed the Operating Partnership's obligations under the (i) amended and restated credit facility, (ii) term loans, (iii) senior guaranteed notes, and (iv) senior unsecured notes.
+Additionally, American Assets Trust, Inc. has provided a carve-out guarantee on the property-level mortgage debt at City Center Bellevue.